emirpasic/gods/README.md

 #### BinaryHeap

-A binary heap is a heap data structure created using a binary tree.
+A binary heap is a [tree](#trees) created using a binary tree.
 It can be seen as a binary tree with two additional constraints:

 - Shape property: